google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

 project_path: /web/_project.yaml
 book_path: /web/fundamentals/_book.yaml
-description: Many of today's most popular apps let you apply filters and effects to images or video.This article talks about how to implement these features on the open web.
+description: Many of today's most popular apps let you apply filters and effects to images or video.
+This article talks about how to implement these features on the open web.

 {# wf_updated_on: 2017-08-08 #}
 {# wf_published_on: 2017-08-08 #}